Cog-Creators/Red-DiscordBot/docs/update_red.rst

          .. prompt:: bash
            :prompts: (redenv) $

-           redbot-setup --edit
+           bluebot-setup --edit

 If you have Blue 3.0.2 or older, you will need to follow the install instructions for your operating system.
 Make sure that you turn your bot off first.

-Go to the `install_guides/index` guide and follow every step to ensure you have all dependencies up-to-date and only skip the ``redbot-setup`` step as you already have a bot instance.
+Go to the `install_guides/index` guide and follow every step to ensure you have all dependencies up-to-date and only skip the ``bluebot-setup`` step as you already have a bot instance.

 **If you already have Blue installed in a virtual environment, you will need to delete it before starting this process.**